ryanmgriffiths/MAPIC/README.md

 ```
 ## Flashing Micropython Firmware

-This repo relies on a customised fork of the micropython Github found [here](https://github.com/gyr0code/micropython).
+This repo relies on a customised fork of the micropython Github found [here](https://github.com/gyr0code/micropython), specifically the mpdma branch .
 In order to flash new firmware to the Pyboard D SF3W board, you need to have an ARM compiler installed, the recommended package is arm-none-eabi-gcc.
 This can be installed through the command,
 ```shell
 $ sudo apt-get install arm-none-eabi-gcc
 ```